--Moutere Valley ride - 38 km
+Cycle Distances: Moutere Valley ride - 38 km

 This morning we drive alongside the Buller River on the way to Murchison, a small town at the confluence of four rivers and servicing the surrounding farming region.
 Here we witness a truly unique phenomenon as part of "the Natural Flames Experience".
 We will 4WD through a deer farm and enjoy a hike through native bush to discover "The Flames", the world's only fire perpetually burning in a forest.
 Enjoy ‘billy tea’ and pancakes cooked on the flames.
 Returning to Murchison to our own vehicle we drive over Lewis Pass and back to Christchurch, reminiscing about the variety of experiences we have encountered over the last few days.
 Arrival time in Christchurch is between 6:00 - 7:00pm.

-ELECTRIC BIKE for rent
+ELECTRIC BIKE (Additional Charge)